 State law (the Political Reform Act of 1974) requires candidates for certain offices to disclose their investments, interests in real property and income within the past 12 months in a Statement of Economic Interests to be filed no later than the final date for filing the Declaration of Candidacy.
-Such disclosure is specifically required of candidates for these offices to be voted at the 2014 Primary Election (G.C. §§ 87200, 87201, 87302.3):
+Such disclosure is specifically required of candidates for these offices to be voted at the 2018 Statewide Direct Primary Election (G.C. §§ 87200, 87201, 87302.3):

-All candidates are required to file a Form 700 except for Congressional candidate.
+• All candidates are required to file a Form 700 except for Congressional candidates and Central Committee candidates.